RedHatGov/redhatgov.github.io/content/workshops/trusted_software_supply_chain/lab14.md

 <img src="../images/pipeline_execution.png" width="900"><br/>

 # Explore Pipeline Run
-- Explore the snapshots repository in Nexus and verify openshift-tasks is pushed to the repository
+- Explore the snapshots repository in Nexus and verify tasks is pushed to the repository
 - Explore SonarQube and show the metrics, stats, code coverage, etc
 - Explore Tasks - Dev project in OpenShift console and verify the application is deployed in the DEV environment
 - Explore Tasks - Stage project in OpenShift console and verify the application is deployed in the STAGE environment